HeardLibrary/workshops/Trello/trello.md

 [CC-BY Jeff.lasovski](https://commons.wikimedia.org/wiki/File:Simple-kanban-board-.jpg)

+* Standup Meetings
+   * What did I do yesterday?
+   * What do I plan to do today?
+   * What impediments am I facing?

+* Recommended Reading
+   * [Kanban: Successful Evolutionary Change for Your Technology Business](http://www.amazon.com/Kanban-Successful-Evolutionary-Technology-Business/dp/0984521402) by David J. Anderson
+   * [Kanban In Action](http://www.manning.com/hammarberg/) by Marcus Hammarberg and Joakim Sunden

 ####Scenario for hands-on activity
 It's time to create your own Trello board!
 We will each create a simple board given a specific scenario.
 You may work independently or in pairs -- your choice.